CSW Women’s Summit 2023 | Eagle Conference Room 1:45 – 2:45 pm

 Neema is a recent 2023-2024 Kellogg Foundation Fellow and was named 2023’s National Women’s Business Center Advisor of the year.
 She also serves on the board of the Albuquerque Bless Fund, providing grants to Black-owned businesses.
 Neema holds a bachelor’s in clinical psychology and evolutionary anthropology, with a minor in international business.
 Additionally, she is a licensed cosmetologist and educator.
 In her spare time, you’ll find Neema in her garden, writing poetry or cuddling with miniature horses and goats.

-Julianna Barbee, Small Business Development Center Director
+Julianna Barbee, Center Director, NM Small Business Development Center Network

 Gabe currently owns a series of businesses in the area including G&M Medical Center, G&M Urgent Care, G&M Radiant Botanicals Skin Care, and G&M Dream Vacations.
 Gabe is proud to be a first-generation college graduate, attaining his Honors Bachelor of Sports Science—Strength and Conditioning from the United States Sports Academy.
 He is also a certified personal trainer, weight loss coach, and nutrition counselor.
 He lives in Rio Rancho, NM where he loves to spend quality time with his dogs, cats, and his husband Mark.
 In his free time, he enjoys traveling, having been to 44 countries to date, and loves attending concerts and shows.